Epilepsy Factsheet (for Schools)

 Students with epilepsy may:

-- need to go to the school nurse for medications, or rest if they feel a seizure coming on
+- need to go to the school nurse for medicines, or rest if they feel a seizure coming on

-- have side effects from medication, causing them to be tired, moody, or less attentive
+- have side effects from medicine, causing them to be tired, moody, or less attentive

 - miss class time due to seizures or doctor visits

-- need seating accommodations so teachers can watch for seizure-like symptoms
+- need seating accommodations so teachers can watch for seizures

 - feel embarrassed about their condition